PhenoApps/Field-Book/docs/fields.md

   <figcaption class="screenshot-caption"><i>Archived fields screen</i></figcaption>
 </figure>

-- From the archived fields screen, you can unarchive, export, or permanently delete archived fields.
-Unarchived fields return to their original group (if they were previously assigned a group).
+- From the archived screen, fields can be unarchived, exported, or permanently deleted.
+Unarchived fields return to their original group if they were previously assigned a group.

 <figure class="image">
   <img class="screenshot" src="_static/images/fields/archived_screen_options.png" width="350px">